DiscordAnaxes/DiscordAnaxes/README.md

 - 📫 How to reach me: DiscordAnaxes on twitter and Anaxes#3274 on Discord.
 - 😄 Pronouns: He/Him
 - 🔗 Website: https://anaxes.xyz & https://pb.anaxes.xyz
+- 🥅 Goals: Contribute to more open source developments by 2022.